roman-milk/roman-milk.github.io/mike-trains-a-slut.md

  In the throes of orgasm Katie had stopped working her tongue into Beth's pussy and now Beth ground her pussy into Katie's face to encourage some action.
 Katie's response was to slap Beth's tender ass accompanied by a muffled,

  "Get off me you bitch".
-Report_Story #2